-Shanghai's take on Shakespeare
+Is this the most taboo take on Shakespeare yet?

 Barrett first brought his version of immersive theatre to the UK in 2000, pitching up in all sorts of unlikely spaces -- disused factories and decommissioned nuclear bunkers among them -- with adaptations of classical literature and plays, from Chekhov and Edgar Allan Poe to Shakespeare.
 It spread abroad in 2011 with "Sleep No More at The McKittrick Hotel," which is still running in New York.

 This creation in Shanghai, however, is the ultimate for Barrett.
-His trips to Asia over the years, China particularly, inspired so much of what PunchDrunk is about.
+His trips to Asia over the years, China particularly, inspired so much of what Punchdrunk is about.

 "Maybe because the nature of compact cities is they have a more exploratory and adventurous side in their fabric; they often are built upwards so it's all layered on top of each other," he says.
 "McKinnon is literally built for this town."